QEDK/configparser-rs/README.md

 - 0.4.0
   - Changed `Ini::load()` to return an `Ok(map)` with a clone of the stored `HashMap`.
 - 0.4.1
+  - Fixed and added docs.
+- 0.5.0 (**BETA**)
+  - Changelog added.
+  - Support for value-less keys.
+  - `HashMap` values are now `Option<String>` instead of `String` to denote empty values vs. no values.
+  - Documentation greatly improved.
-  -
+  - Syntax docs provided.
+  - `new()` and `get()` methods are simplified.

 ### Future plans

 - Support for `ini::load()` will be dropped in the next major releaser per SemVer (i.e. 1.0.0)
   - It will be replaced with a macro for a similar functionality.
   - It has been marked as deprecated.
-- More functions for `Ini` struct, such as reading from a string, insertion, deletion.
+- More functions for `Ini` struct, such as reading from a string, insertion and deletion.
+- Support for comments
+- Support for value-parsing
 - Index access